NYSBC course: nextPYP practical (day 1)¶

 Set

-Size of equatorial band to restrict spike picking (A)
+Size of equatorial band to restrict spike picking (A)to 800

 Click Save, Run, and Start Run for 3 blocks.
 Follow the status of the run in the Jobs panel